sourcegraph/sourcegraph-public-snapshot/doc/admin/repo/add.md

 ## Troubleshooting

-If your repositories are not showing up:
+If your repositories are not showing up, check the site admin **Repositories** page on Sourcegraph (and ensure you're logged in as an admin).

-- On single-node deployments, check the logs from the `sourcegraph/server` Docker container for error messages related to communication with your code host's API.
+If nothing informative is visible there, check for error messages related to communication with your code host's API in the logs from:

-- On Kubernetes cluster deployments, check the logs from the `repo-updater` pod.
+- [Docker Compose](../install/docker-compose/index.md) and [Kubernetes](../install/kubernetes/index.md): the logs from the `repo-updater` container/pod
-- Check the site admin **Repositories** page on Sourcegraph (and ensure you're logged in as an admin).
+- [Single-container](../install/docker/index.md): the `sourcegraph/server` Docker container

 If your repositories are showing up but are not cloning or updating from the original Git repository: